» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 • Rinse cage(s) well following use of disinfectants or cleaning solutions.

-• Keep housing environment in draft free area.
+• Keep housing environment in a draft free area.

 • Use dust free litters.